Touring Wisconsin's Craft Breweries

 Walk off your dinner with a leisurely stroll to the Travel Green Wisconsin-certified Mansion Hill Inn.
 A restored Romanesque Revival villa built in the late 1800s, offers guests a delightful mix of Victorian elegance and modern amenities including wi-fi and Jacuzzis.
 And the views of the Capitol and lakes aren’t bad either.

 If you have time, take a detour 30 minutes east of Madison to visit Tyranena Brewery in Lake Mills.
 Tyranena brews beers with names like Bitter Woman IPA and Dirty Old Man Imperial Porter.
 Tours of Tyranena are free but are given only when schedules permit.
-However, the tasting room is open regularly, from Wednesday through Sunday.
+However, the tasting room is open regularly.

 DAY ONE: Eau Claire and Stevens Point

-Visit some the oldest breweries still in operation in the nation in Northern Wisconsin.
+Visit some the nation's oldest breweries still in operation in northern Wisconsin.

 Tour: Jacob Leinenkugel Brewing Company

-Allow a good bit of time for your first stop, as the stories surrounding it go farther back than those of most Wisconsin breweries – a century farther back, in fact.
+Allow enough time for your first stop, as the stories surrounding it go farther back than those of most Wisconsin breweries.
 Founded in 1867 by the Bavarian brewmaster whose name is still on the door, Leinenkugel’s is the seventh-oldest brewery in the United States, as well as the oldest business in Chippewa Falls and one of the oldest in Wisconsin.
 Now owned by Miller-Coors, it is still run by the Leinenkugel family today.

 Tours of the Leinenkugel Brewery are free and they begin and end at what has been called “the best brewery tasting rooms in the country,” The Leinie Lodge.
 As one might expect, tours here have a decidedly historical twist, introducing visitors to the family’s history and their brewing process, as well as historical signage and authentic brewing artifacts.
 (And yes, sample tastings are also included.)